-Mission Winnow is about how we are transforming as a company, what we believe in and the way we work to enable a better future.
+Mission Winnow is about how we are transforming as a company, what we believe in and the way we work to enable current and future progress.
 Scuderia Ferrari is the ideal partner for Mission Winnow because of the team’s passion for innovation and drive to constantly improve in the quest for victory,” says Miroslaw Zielinski, President of Science & Innovation at PMI.

 Enzo Ferrari liked to say that his favourite Ferrari was the next one.
 The man who founded the Scuderia Ferrari racing team, and the Ferrari production car business that followed, had a ceaseless desire to devise and build the best.
-Today, Scuderia Ferrari continues that quest for excellence, just as Mission Winnow showcases PMI’s commitment to scientific and technological progress that will lead to a smoke-free future.
+Today, Scuderia Ferrari continues that quest for excellence, just as Mission Winnow showcases PMI’s commitment to scientific and technological advances that will continue to transform our company and our industry.

 With so much in common, then, the partnership of Scuderia Ferrari and Mission Winnow makes perfect sense.
 Both parties show the ‘winnowing spirit’ in how they search for cutting-edge solutions.
 Advances come only through rigorous analysis and dedication to innovative working methods.